gohugoio/hugo/content/en/getting-started/configuration.md

 This is the directory where Hugo by default will store its file caches.
 See [Configure File Caches](#configure-file-caches).

-This can be set using the `cacheDir` config option or via the OS env variable `HUGO_CACHEDIR`.
+This can be set using the `cacheDir` config option or via the OS environment variable `HUGO_CACHEDIR`.

 If this is not set, Hugo will use, in order of preference: